lake-wg/edhoc/draft-ietf-lake-edhoc.md

 * The Master Secret and Master Salt are derived by using the EDHOC-Exporter interface, see {{exporter}}.

-The EDHOC Exporter Labels for deriving the OSCORE Master Secret and the OSCORE Master Salt, are "OSCORE_Secret" and "OSCORE_Salt", respectively.
+The EDHOC Exporter Labels for deriving the OSCORE Master Secret and the OSCORE Master Salt, are the uints 0 and 1, respectively.

 The context parameter is h'' (0x40), the empty CBOR byte string.

-By default, key_length is the key length (in bytes) of the application AEAD Algorithm of the selected cipher suite for the EDHOC session.
-Also by default, salt_length has value 8.
-The Initiator and Responder MAY agree out-of-band on a longer key_length than the default and on a different salt_length.
+By default, oscore_key_length is the key length (in bytes) of the application AEAD Algorithm of the selected cipher suite for the EDHOC session.
+Also by default, oscore_salt_length has value 8.
+The Initiator and Responder MAY agree out-of-band on a longer oscore_key_length than the default and on a different oscore_salt_length.

 ~~~~~~~~~~~~~~~~~~~~~~~
-Master Secret = EDHOC-Exporter("OSCORE_Secret", h'', key_length)
+Master Secret = EDHOC-Exporter( 0, h'', oscore_key_length )
-Master Salt   = EDHOC-Exporter("OSCORE_Salt", h'', salt_length)
+Master Salt   = EDHOC-Exporter( 1, h'', oscore_salt_length )
 ~~~~~~~~~~~~~~~~~~~~~~~

 * The AEAD Algorithm is the application AEAD algorithm of the selected cipher suite for the EDHOC session.